-The tradition of celebrating our nation's veterans began with Armistice Day celebrations on November 11, 1919 marking the end of World War One to welcome home U.S. troops returning from WWI.
+The tradition of celebrating our nation's veterans began with Armistice Day celebrations on November 11, 1919, marking the end of World War One to welcome home U.S. troops returning from WWI.
 After World War II, Armistice Day was renamed Veterans Day, a day to honor and remember veterans from all eras of American history.
-Although public support of veterans waned in the 1970s and 1980s due to controversy surrounding the Vietnam War, today the United War Veterans Council looks ahead to the approaching 100th anniversary which will take place in 2019.
+Although public support of veterans waned in the 1970s and 1980s due to the controversy surrounding the Vietnam War, today the United War Veterans Council looks ahead to the approaching 100th anniversary which will take place in 2019.

 The effort to support and celebrate our nation's veterans has been strengthened by post-9/11 veterans returning from Iraq and Afghanistan.

 New York City Veterans Day Parade

 Veteran's Day takes place on November 11 every year.
 Many people confuse Memorial Day and Veterans Day -- as both are holidays designed to honor people who have served in the U.S. Military.
 Veterans Day is intended to celebrate living people who have served in the military, while Memorial Day is a day to honor those who are no longer with us.
 Veterans Day is a federal holiday, so you'll usually find that banks and schools are closed, but most other businesses will be open.
 When November 11 falls on a Saturday, the holiday is typically observed on the Friday before (November 10) and when it falls on a Sunday it is typically observed on the Monday after (November 12.)

 Essential Parade Information